crispab/crisp-dna/_docs/decisions.md

 The term “team” in this case really means “those who are affected by the decision”.
 Sometimes the whole team, sometimes just a few individuals.

 These decisions processes can be combined.
-For example, start by getting input from the whole team, then suggest a decision and anchor with those people who are most directly affected.
+> Example: start by getting input from the whole team, then suggest a decision and anchor with those people who are most directly affected.

 For simple decisions, this communication can happen via email or an online poll.
 For more complex or sensitive decisions, face-to-face conversation is better.
 We usually do those at our [unconference](unconference.html).